mfornos/awesome-microservices/README.md

 - [Chronos](https://github.com/mesos/chronos) - Fault tolerant job scheduler for Mesos which handles dependencies and ISO8601 based schedules.
 - [Fenzo](https://github.com/Netflix/Fenzo) - Extensible scheduler for Mesos frameworks.
 - [JobScheduler](http://www.sos-berlin.com/jobscheduler) - Open Source solution for enterprise-level workload automation.
 It is used to launch executable files and shell scripts and to run database procedures automatically.
-- [OpenLava](http://www.openlava.org/) - Workload scheduler that supports a variety of HPC and analytic applications.
 - [Rundeck](http://rundeck.org/) - Job scheduler and runbook automation.
 Enable self-service access to existing scripts and tools.
 - [Schedulix](http://www.schedulix.org/en) - Open source enterprise job scheduling system lays down ground-breaking standards for the professional automation of IT processes in advanced system environments.